FACEPrep-ProGrad/code-along-stage-1-super-over/README.md

 #### HTML 2 | `Header`

-Take a look at the image with market HTML elements on it one more time, and you can see we have two sections below the nav.
-Create `section` tags and give each of them `id`s so you can identify them quickly.
+Take a look at the image with HTML elements on it one more time, and you can see we have two sections below the nav.
+Create `header` and `section` tags and give each of them `id`s so you can identify them quickly.

 The content for each of these sections is already in the _index.html_ but you have to organize it properly making sure there are headings, paragraphs, divs, etc.

 ![](https://i1.faceprep.in/ProGrad/i-2.png)
 ![](https://i1.faceprep.in/ProGrad/i-3.png)